Scottydelfox13/Scottybot13/README.md

 ## Inviting to a guild

-Please invite my bot through this widget,just click!
+Please invite my bot through this widget, just click!

 also please upvote it!!